OCA/l10n-thailand/l10n_th_withholding_tax/readme/USAGE.rst

 - Post > Register Payment.
 - System will auto computed amount include withholding tax.

+**Note**

-Note : if you configured withholding tax on product, it fill withholding tax in field WT automatic.
+- if you configured withholding tax on product, it fill withholding tax in field WT automatic.
+- you can't register a payment with multi invoices, when there is withholding tax in line.